ArturoDent/find-and-transform/README.md

 ${fileWorkspaceFolder}
 ${workspaceFolder}
 ${workspaceFolderBasename}
+${pathSeparator}

 ${selectedText}
 ${CLIPBOARD}
-${pathSeparator}
-${lineNumber}              only resolved once for first cursor, line numbers start at 1, not 0

 ${resultsFiles}            ** explained below

+${lineIndex}               line index starts at 0
+${lineNumber}              line number start at 1

+${matchIndex}              0-based, replace with the find match index - first match, second, etc.
+${matchNumber}             1-based, replace with the find match index

 ```

-These variables should have the same resolved values as found at &nbsp; [vscode's pre-defined variables documentation](https://code.visualstudio.com/docs/editor/variables-reference#_predefined-variables).
+The first 11 of those variables should have the same resolved values as found at &nbsp; [vscode's pre-defined variables documentation](https://code.visualstudio.com/docs/editor/variables-reference#_predefined-variables).

 > ` ${resultsFiles}` is a specially created variable that will scope the next search to those files in the previous search's results.
 In this way you can run successive searches narrowing the scope each time to the previous search results files.
 See &nbsp;  [Search using the Panel](searchInPanel.md).

+> Examples are given below using `lineIndex/Number` and `matchIndex/Number`.

 <br/>
 <br/>